Part-Time Nannies in Minnesota

-Each eligible nanny undergoes a background check and drug test ensuring that your children are safe.
-But do you know the difference between just a babysitter and a nanny?
+Regardless, each eligible household employee undergoes a background check and drug test ensuring that your children are safe.

 Hiring a full-time or part-time nanny can reshape your life!
 Are you looking for greater flexibility?
 A live-in nanny may be the right option for you.
 In addition, we also specialize in special needs caregivers, event nannies, and infant specialists.
 We even have summer nannies!

 Part-Time, Permanent Nannies

 Our permanent, part-time nannies are available for under 25 hours a week on a long term basis throughout Minnesota.
 Whether you need an infant specialist to work with your family while you work from home.
 Maybe you need someone who can take over once daycare is done for the day.
 Our part-time, long term caregivers will be recruited to match your family's needs.

 Our part-time nannies are different from your everyday babysitter because they take initiative assisting with folding laundry, making meals, transporting the kids, and arranging play dates.

 PLEASE NOTE: We do NOT offer split shift or after-school nanny placement.